||(234)-1-261-5697 or (234)-1-261-5699

 Weapons of any kind or size, sharp metal or glass objects, razor blades, liquids, bottles, powdery substances, umbrellas and electronic or battery-operated equipment (including cell phones, radios, tape recorders, cameras, personal digital assistants, computers).
 If you have any of these items, you will not be permitted to enter the facility.

 Pay here.
-Click on "Pay Immigration fee" that's to the left side of page.
+Click on "Pay Immigration fee" that's to the left side of the page.

 Simple steps for K-1 interview prep with links.